Neil Sullivan: Coaching career

-After gaining promotion to the Championship with Doncaster Rovers, Sullivan turned down the offer of extending his playing career at the club as well as an Ambassadorial role in favour of returning to former club Leeds United as Academy Goalkeeper Coach on 16 July.
+After gaining promotion to the Championship with Doncaster Rovers, Sullivan turned down the offer of extending his playing career at the club as well as an ambassadorial role in favour of returning to former club Leeds United as academy goalkeeper coach on 16 July.
 With an injury to Leeds substitute goalkeeper Jamie Ashdown, Sullivan revealed he had not officially retired from playing and would be willing to register himself as a player for the 2013/14 season.
-In the summer of 2014, Sullivan became the First Team Goalkeeping Coach for the 2014–15 season, under Head Coaches Dave Hockaday, Darko Milanic and Neil Redfearn.
+In the summer of 2014, Sullivan became the first team goalkeeping coach for the 2014–15 season, under head coaches Dave Hockaday, Darko Milanic and Neil Redfearn.

-For the start of the 2015–16 season under new Leeds Head Coach Uwe Rösler, Sullivan was to revert to his original role as the Leeds United Academy Goalkeeper Coach.
-After the appointment of Goalkeeper Coach Richard Hartis on 9 June 2015, Leeds confirmed Sullivan had returned to his role as Academy Goalkeeper Coach.
+For the start of the 2015–16 season under new Leeds head coach Uwe Rösler, Sullivan reverted to his original role as the Leeds United academy goalkeeper coach.
+After the appointment of goalkeeper coach Richard Hartis on 9 June 2015, Leeds confirmed Sullivan had returned to his role as academy goalkeeper coach.
 In 2020, shortly after Leeds United were promoted back to the Premier League, Sullivan was relieved of his duties.

-Since leaving Leeds for the second time, Sullivan has taken a coaching role with the Hull City under-18s.
+Sullivan then took a coaching role with the Hull City academy, which he retired from in June 2024.